If you want to know all about crawlspace code requirements, you are in the right place!

 Crawl spaces are accessed through an opening either through the foundation wall or through an opening in the floor.
 Sometimes crawl spaces are hidden and are located in a closet or some other small area and it may be covered by a carpet.

-How Big Is A Crawl Space?
+What Is The Typical Size of A Crawl Space?

 Crawl spaces are the space in-between the ground and the first floor of the home.
 They can sometimes be very narrow with only a 2-ft height.
 The name 'crawlspace' comes from the fact that homeowners usually have to crawl around in the space for maintenance.